diego1q2w/antaeus/README.md

 `Iteration 8` - Added the `InvoiceScheduledEvent` handler which ultimately commits the payment.

 `Iteration 9` - Added the health check service for the bus.

+`Iteration 10` - Added the `MontlyEvent` which emulates "that" external factor that starts the process (every 1st of each month).
 ## Developing

 Requirements: